Skip to Content

 Lemon Pasta Above

-LEMON JUICE AND ZEST: The lemon juice and zest is what gives this pasta the sweet flavor.
+• Lemon Juice and Zest: The lemon juice and fresh lemon zest is what gives this pasta the sweet flavor.
 Use more or less based on your tastes.
 I highly suggest adding the lemon zest for that extra punch of flavor.

 Lemon Pasta with Fork

-COOK THE PASTA: Cook the pasta until just past al dente.
+1. Cook the Pasta: Cook the pasta until you have al dente pasta in a large pot of salted water.
 Don’t want to overcook your pasta, because it will continue to cook a bit when tossed with the sauce.

 There is an optional step if you want a creamier sauce: you can add about 1/2 cup of cream or milk to the pasta at this point.

-ADD THE SAUCE TO THE PASTA: Next, add the sauce into the pot with the pasta and stir until everything is well combined.
+5. Add the Sauce to the Pasta: Next, add the sauce into the pot with the hot pasta and stir until everything is well combined.

 Lemon Pasta Above with Fork

-• When cooking the pasta, cook it until it just a bit over al dente.
+• When cooking this easy pasta recipe cook it until it just a bit over al dente.
 As you add the pasta to the sauce it will continue to cook a bit more.

 • Reserve some of the water when you cook the pasta and use that to thin out the lemon sauce if you want.
 The starch from the water will also the sauce coat the pasta better.